mjordan/merge_csv_columns/README.md

 # Merge CSV Columns

-Script to merge two CSV files.
+Script to merge the columns contained in two CSV files.
 Records in the secondary CSV file will be merged into the corresponding records in the primary CSV file.
+Requirements in the CSV files:

-Both files must have a common field in their first column; this field is used as the key to combine the data.
-This field must be the first column in both files.
+* Both files must have a common field in their first column; this field is used as the key to combine the data.
+* Both files must have a header row, but the only header they must share is the common field.
+Headers from both files are combined into one the header rown in the output file.

 For example, if your primary CSV file is: